APPENDICES

 CONCLUSION

 Only one Acadian Babineau family was established in Louisiana.
-Charles "Grand Louis" Babineau and his second wife brought two young sons with them and had two more sons in Louisiana not long after they settled on upper Bayou Teche.
+Louis-Charles, called Charles and "Grand Louis," Babineau and his second wife brought two young sons with them to Louisiana and had two more sons there not long after they settled on upper Bayou Teche.
 From these four sons sprang the Babineaux clan of southwest Louisiana, who, like their kinsmen the Cormiers, remained largely where they first settled in the 1760s.
-None of "Grand Louis's" sons, grandsons, or even great-grandsons moved to the river parishes or to the Bayou Lafourche valley before the War Between the States.
+None of "Grand Louis's" sons, grandsons, or even great-grandsons moved to the river parishes or to the Bayou Lafourche valley before the War of 1861-65.
 Every one of them remained west of the Atchafalaya Basin.
 (The only Acadian Babineauxs on the river, in fact, were two sisters who preferred the surname Des Lauriers, not Babineau.
-They came to Louisiana in the late 1760s directly from Haiti, and both married Comeaus.)
+They came to Louisiana in the late 1760s directly from French St.-Domingue, and both married Comeaus.)
 During the antebellum period, some of "Grand Louis's" descendants fanned out into the nearby prairies, one of them moving to Bayou Plaquemine Brûlé and on to the Mermentau River valley before drifting even farther west into the Calcasieu country.
-Another lived along Bayou Queue de Tortue, on the prairie south of Rayne, at the southwestern edge of the old Atakapas District.
+Another lived along Bayou Queue de Tortue, on the prairie south of present-day Rayne, at the southwestern edge of the old Attakapas District.
 Others moved up and down the Teche from their ancestor's homestead at La Pointe as far north as Arnaudville and as far south as New Iberia.

 Judging by the number of slaves held by Babineauxs during the late antebellum period, some of them lived comfortably on their farms and vacheries on the western parishes.
-Joseph David, son of David Babineaux, owned 48 slaves on his plantation along the upper Teche in 1850; 10 years later he still held 37 slaves.
-His St. Martin Parish cousins, descendants of Théodore Babineaux, owned only a hand full of slaves in 1850 and do not appear on the 1860 federal slaves schedules.
+In 1850, Joseph David, son of David Babineaux, owned 48 slaves on his plantation along the upper Teche; 10 years later he still held 37 slaves.
+His St. Martin Parish cousins, descendants of Théodore Babineaux, owned only a hand full of slaves in 1850 and do not appear on the 1860 federal slave schedules.
 Some of the Babineaux cousins in Lafayette Parish also held slaves, though none of them owned as many as Joseph David.
-In 1850, Francois, son of Joseph, père, held 18 slaves on his farm along Bayou Queue de Tortue on the western edge of the parish.
+In 1850, François, son of Joseph, père, held 18 slaves on his farm along Bayou Queue de Tortue on the western edge of the parish.
 Older brother Joseph, fils at Carencro held 12 slaves in 1850 and 15 in 1860.
 Cousin Charles at Carencro owned 8 slaves in 1850, and Charles's nephew Edmond held 3 slaves at Carencro that year.
 Charles owned only 6 slaves in 1860.
-His son Onésime, whose farm was next to his, also held 6 slaves in 1860, and Charles's older son Achilles owned a single slave on his farm in St. Landry Parish on the eve of the War Between the States.
+His son Onésime, whose farm was next to his, also held 6 slaves in 1860, and Charles's older son Achilles owned a single slave on his farm in St. Landry Parish on the eve of the War of 1861.
 The majority of the Babineauxs who owned slaves, however, owned fewer than the 20 needed to qualify as planters.
 And many members of the family held no slaves at all on their vacharies and farms.

 During the war, Federal armies marched three times through the Teche and upper Vermilion valleys, including the Bayou Carencro area, and burned and pillaged many farms and plantations, some of them no doubt owned by Babineauxs.
 Thanks to these Federal incursions, emancipation came early to the area, with its resulting economic and social turmoil.
 Confederate foraging parties and cutthroat Jayhawkers also plagued the area where Babineauxs lived, adding to the family's misery.